Catalinaramirez9013/Catalinaramirez9013/README.md

 --->
 *//(delete packages from internet)*
 *(delete trackers facebook and Verizon and at&t contacts and cricket wireless companies from device hide ip addresses and Mac and Bluetooth and print services from device)*
+*(delete all circuit bits connected to iris software integrated holograms connected to Catalina Ramirez and fingerprints and delete any coded version of the playstore app and google services and settings on this device)*